epiforecasts/covidregionaldata/README.md

 countries supported, this includes a daily time-series of cases.
 Wherever available we also provide data on deaths, hospitalisations, and tests.
-National level data is also supported using a range of data sources as well as linelist data and links to intervention data sets.
+National level data is also supported using a range of data sources as well as line list data and links to intervention data sets.

 ## Installation